hyperledger/identus-cloud-agent/tests/integration-tests/README.md

 ## System under test

-The main idea of the framework is to test the OEA as a black box.
+The main idea of the framework is to test the ICA as a black box.

-The tests interact with the OEA through the API and webhook messages.
+The tests interact with the ICA through the API and webhook messages.

 <p align="center">
 <img src="docs/static/system_under_test.png" alt="Screenplay pattern overview" width="800"/><br>
 <em>Pic.
 2. Overview of the system under test.
 Roles, Agents and Services communication.</em>
 </p>

-### OEA Roles in Tests
+### ICA Roles in Tests

 | Role     | Description                                           |
 |----------|-------------------------------------------------------|